R.T.C., Transformational Counsellor

-Approach to Counselling
+Approach to Counseling

 I help clients move past talking about their experience to processing through it.
 The goal is never "coping with" but "moving past" - thriving, not surviving.

 My clients describe me as calm, helpful, easy to talk to, and most of all express that they feel understood.
-Counselling and therapy with me is based upon a relationship of trust and respect.
+Counseling and therapy with me is based upon a relationship of trust and respect.
 You will set the pace, and I will help you to increase your understanding and perspective on the issues of concern.
 From there we will work on building your own personal resources to address, respond to, make choices about, and deal with those issues.

 Although I am happy to meet with you in the usual counseling setting, I also offer an exciting alternative of Walk Talk Therapy.

 Walk Talk Therapy, just as the name suggests, combines walking and talking.
-It gets you out of the counselling office and gets you moving your body as you explore your concerns.
+It gets you out of the counseling office and gets you moving your body as you explore your concerns.
 Research findings suggest that exercise significantly impacts anxiety and stress and tends to improve overall mood.
 It is clear that walking is not only good for your physical health but your mental health as well.
 Many clients find that Walk Talk Therapy is a more relaxed experience, encourages healthy activity and also compliments their fitness goals.

 Why choose Walk Talk Therapy?

-Talk Talk Therapy gets you moving—both literally and figuratively.
+Walk Talk Therapy gets you moving—both literally and figuratively.